hdev14/laravel-test-action/README.md

 # Laravel Tests Action

-This action checks the automed tests in projects building with Laravel Framework.
+This action checks the automated tests in projects building with Laravel Framework.

 ## Example usage
 ```